tjeufoolen/mac-setup/README.md

 ### SSH Key Setup

 To setup git commit signing follow the designated guide from Github on how to [add a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-accountn).

-### Commit Signing

-After creating and linking your ssh key to git you can tell git that we also would like to use it for signing our commits.
-This can be done by executing `git config --global gpg.format ssh` as the script should've set when running just as the `user.signingkey`.
+The script should've set the needed properties to use this new generated ssh key for commit signing (Assuming that the default name and location is used; `~/.ssh/id_ed25519`).

 ## Application Settings